genxhero/vectorsigma/README.md

     *  My primary method for rendering graphics
 * React
      * The game play area will be a series of divs upon which the canvas objects will load.
-     * A React component is needed to store the number of orbs, lives, and levels in state
+     * A React component is needed to store the number of orbs, lives, and levels in state.

 ## Implementation Timeline
 ### Most important category